We are on the countdown to start toilet training. The Go chapter in the Potty Talk ebook is a great read.

 ie a clear jar with marbles, a princess crown with 'jewels' to stick on, a playdough world to add in some diggers and/or dinosaurs.

-On Saturday and Sunday when your child earns 4 objects they will get a reward from the treasure box.
+When your child earns 4 objects they will get a reward from the treasure box.